jaateixeira/nameit/README.md

 ## OUTPUT:
 * The same pdf files are renamed in a standardised way - author, year, title, publication (e.g., journal name), and publisher.

 Example: "4242343.pdf" as downloaded from the publisher woud become "Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
 Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem.
 Journal of Internet Services and Applications.
-Springer.pdf" as renamed by the nameIt tool.
+Springer.pdf" as renamed by the NameIt tool.

 # Mission #